jeremylynch83/drjeremylynch/master.md

 #  Symptoms of brain aneurysms {Aneurysms}

-A brain aneurysm typically doesn't cause symptoms until it's large or it ruptures.
+A brain aneurysm typically doesn't cause symptoms until it's very large or it ruptures.

 ## Ruptured Brain Aneurysm

-A ruptured aneurysm is a medical emergency.
-Symptoms may include:

-* Sudden, severe headache ("worst headache of your life")
-* Neck stiffness or pain
-* Light sensitivity (photophobia)
-* Sudden blurred or double vision
-* Sudden pain above or behind the eye
-* Changes in mental status or awareness
-* Difficulty walking or sudden dizziness
-* Sudden weakness and numbness

 Aneurysm rupture is a serious and dramatic event that is very noticeable.
 Commonly there is a severe headache, neck, pain, and sensitivity to light, which may be accompanied by loss of consciousness and patients are usually immediately brought to the hospital for further investigation and treatment.

-Rarely, however, aneurysm rupture can produce less noticeable symptoms.
-Typically, there is still a severe headache.
+Rarely, however, aneurysm rupture can produce less noticeable symptoms although typically, there is still a severe headache.
 If you have any concerns you should immediately contact emergency medical services, especially if you’re known to have a brain aneurysm.

 ## Unruptured Brain Aneurysm

 Most aneurysms do not cause symptoms until they rupture.
 In rare instances unruptured aneurysms symptoms might include:

-* Pain above and behind an eye
+* Pain above and behind an eye.
-* Dilated pupil
+* Dilated pupil.
-* Vision changes (e.g., double vision)
+* Vision changes (e.g., double vision).
-* Facial numbness
+* Facial numbness.

 #  Diagnosis of brain aneurysms {Aneurysms}

 ## Computerised Tomography (CT Scan)

 A CT scan utilises X-rays to create a detailed image of the brain.
 This technology is widely available, quick, and particularly effective in identifying bleeding in or around the brain, which can occur if an aneurysm ruptures.
-The scan may be performed with or without a iodinated 'contrast' dye, which helps in distinguishing different brain structures more clearly, such as the blood vessels.
+The scan may be performed with or without an iodinated 'contrast' dye, which helps in distinguishing different brain structures more clearly, such as the blood vessels.
 Although a CT scan does involve a small amount of radiation, the dosage is generally not high enough to pose a significant risk to the patient.

 CT Angiography is a specialized CT scan that uses an injection of contrast dye to visualize the blood vessels, making it an effective tool in the diagnosis of brain aneurysms.
 It is usually possible to see the shape and size of an aneurysm, if present.
 The procedure is mostly non-invasive, other than the small injection required for the contrast.